carlosrojasquiroz/EUIcodes/QuantEcon/Homework2/DiscreteChoice/README.md

 ## Code

-Note that we can run three different models with the same code according with the calibration in the file `parameters.m`:
+Note that we can run three different models with the same code according with the calibration in the structure`p`:

 - If we set `p.phi=0` and `p.evind=0`, then we obtain policy functions from the standard incomplete markets model
 - If we set `p.phi>0` and `p.evind=0`, then we work with a model with incomplete markets and discrete choice on labor supply